nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     * Predicate objects that can be stored in `FindContactCriteria`:
       * `ContactNameContainsKeywordsPredicate`:
-        * Tests if a given contact matches at least one of the name keywords provided (case-insensitive)
+        * Tests if the name of a given contact matches at least one of the name keywords provided (case-insensitive)
       * `ContactContainsTagsPredicate`:
         * Tests if a given contact contains at least one of the search tags provided (case-insensitive)